daydreamersjp/SimilarLineFromDMM/README.md

 </br>

 With MeCab a sentence will be partitioned into a set of words with their classes, the original forms if they are conjugated and the other useful information.
-The following mecab output for "すもももももももものうち" represents it returns the 7 words in each line of output along with their gramatical information.
+The following mecab output for "すもももももももものうち" represents it returns the 7 words in each line of output along with their grammatical information.

 </br>